 Filipinos know English quite well.
 This is good news for the traveler, so he or she is less likely to get lost, and more likely to find out the ingredients in the mystery foods at the local café.
 Less superficially, English in the Philippines allows us a deeper connection with Filipinos.
 In general, Filipinos are open and friendly and willing to chat with foreign travelers.
 This makes for better travel experiences.

 Bantayan Island has a great stretch of sandy beach and isn’t too crowded with tourists.
 It’s accessible primarily from Cebu Island and to a lesser extent from Negros Island, the way we came.
-You’ll see lots of fisherman repairing their nets each night before sundown on Bantayan and kids using the beach as their playground.
+You’ll see lots of fisherman repairing their nets each night before sundown on Bantayan and kids using the beach as their playground, although you can find great playgrounds everywhere which have the right markings which you can find online, click here to find more.
 We stayed at Ogtong Cave, which has extraordinarily clear ocean swimming as well as a beautiful property with gardens, a swimming pool, restaurant, and an actual cave to swim in!
 The sunsets from Bantayan are a magnificent mix of purple, pinks, oranges, and blues.

 You’ll read a lot of literature encouraging you to go beyond the beaches of the Philippines and explore other aspects of the country.
 That is great advice, but it should be noted that beaches and diving are one of the country’s biggest assets.
 We’ve already mentioned Malapascua and Bantayan, but here are some other options for great beaches in the Philippines.